JanGorman/SwiftMessageBar/README.md

 ## Usage

-The includes sample code shows how to use the message bar.
+The included sample code shows how to use the message bar.
 There are three different message types:

 ```swift
 enum MessageType {